Choose the right path & training to start your career in cybersecurity

-So in simple words IT Risk, Governance & Compliance the main role of a Security auditor is to make the policies, procedures, and rules that everybody needs to follow as per standards & frameworks like ISO 31000, ISO 27001, PCI-DSS, HIPAA, ITIL, etc. These particular policies, procedures & procedures will help an organization to minimize the business risks like loss of data, loss of reputation, loss of trust from people, etc.
+So in simple words, IT Risk, Governance, and compliance the main role of a Security auditor is to make the policies, procedures, and rules that everybody needs to follow as per standards & frameworks like ISO 31000, ISO 27001, PCI-DSS, HIPAA, ITIL, etc. These particular policies, procedures & procedures will help an organization to minimize business risks like loss of data, loss of reputation, loss of trust from people, etc.

 So if you are not a core technical person and you have a business mind then this will be one of the best fields for everyone.

-So a person should not require to sound too technical, a basic understanding of the web and networks is sufficient in order to join this domain.
+So a person should not be required to sound too technical, a basic understanding of the web and networks is sufficient in order to join this domain.